8 ways to build a healthy brunch at home

 “Fry just two pieces of bacon in a skillet and set them aside,” says Whitney Linsenmeyer, PhD, RD, an assistant professor in the department of nutrition and dietetics at Saint Louis University in St. Louis, Missouri, and a spokesperson for the Academy of Nutrition and Dietetics.

 Don't rinse the pan just yet.
-Add your favorite chopped fall veggies—like sweet potato, kale, and Brussels sprouts—to the bacon fat to make a veggie hash that serves a crowd.
+Add your favorite chopped veggies—like sweet potato, kale, and Brussels sprouts—to the bacon fat to make a veggie hash that serves a crowd.
 Top each portion of veggies with a poached egg and a few crumbled bits of bacon.
 This dish offers more than 6 grams of protein in the egg alone and a ton of flavor from only a little bit of bacon.

 DIY oatmeal bar

-Oatmeal also delivers a healthy dose of digestion-boosting fiber and protein, too.
+Oatmeal delivers a healthy dose of digestion-boosting fiber and protein, too.
 Each serving has 4 grams and 6.6 grams, respectively, per cooked cup.

 Build-it-yourself brunch salads

+Salad is an overlooked brunch option, according to Linsenmeyer.
+“Take inspiration from the classic French Niçoise salad,” she says.
 Set out platters of chopped greens (like Bibb lettuce, kale, or spinach), cured salmon, fresh herbs (like thyme, basil, and oregano), and hardboiled eggs.
 Traditional Niçoise has steamed green beans and potatoes, along with raw tomatoes, but you can substitute with any veggies you want.
 Complete the salad with a store-bought or home-made vinaigrette.
-Take a look at the fat, calories, and sugar content of any pre-made dressings, though.
-Even oil-based vinaigrettes can elevate the calories in a hurry.
+Make sure to scan the saturated fat and sugar content of any pre-made dressings; it’s wise to serve them on the side so guests can decide how much they want.

 Baked veggie frittata

 A frittata is a large, flat omelet you can make with plenty of your favorite vegetables, like bell peppers, spinach, or mushrooms.
 It comes together quickly and easily, too.
 “It’s like a quiche without the crust," says Maples.
-Skipping that crust cuts about 115 calories per slice, or one-eighth of the crust made in a 9-inch dish.

 Coat the bottom and edges of an oven-safe skillet with olive oil.
 (Cast-iron skillets are a great choice.)
-Saute your veggies until tender, season with a pinch of salt and pepper, then add about eight beaten eggs, or just enough to fill the pan halfway.
+Sauté your veggies until tender, season with a pinch of salt and pepper, then add about eight beaten eggs, or just enough to fill the pan halfway.
 You can add a bit more flavor by sprinkling in a serving of low-fat cheese, like cheddar or feta, or adding a few drops of hot sauce.

 Whole-grain banana bread